 3 Ways To Celebrate St. Patrick’s Day This Year

-St Patrick’s Day is approaching in a few weeks!
-Celebrating St. Patrick’s Day this year will definitely look different than years prior.
-There won’t be any bar crawls to plan, but it is still something fun you can celebrate at home with your family.
+St Patrick’s Day is approaching in next week!
+Celebrating St. Patrick’s Day is a fun and festive activity for the whole family.
+Whether you want to go out and celebrate as adults or at home with the kids- we have some great ideas for you!
 Keep reading to find out 3 fun activities you and your kids can do together!

 Set Up A Scavenger Hunt